ethanc8/SDK-Rebuilds/README.md

-# Android-SDK-Rebuilds
+# SDK-Rebuilds

 Rebuild Android(tm) SDK from source
 ===================================

-You can build all SDKs up to Android 10 (api level 29) from the build scripts found (there)[https://gitlab.com/android-rebuilds/auto].

-For Android 12 (api 31), 12L (api 32) and 13 (api 33) you can use the build scripts from here.
+- You can build all SDKs up to Android 10 (api level 29) from the build scripts found [here]()https://gitlab.com/android-rebuilds/auto).
+For Android 12 (api 31), 12L (api 32) and 13 (api 33) you can use the build scripts from this repository.
 For Android 11 (api 30), the build-receipe should be very similiar (if not identical) to Android 12 (api 31), but this was not tested.

-For the sake of simplicity, the build recipes here *do **not** use docker*.
+- For the sake of simplicity, the build recipes here *do **not** use docker*.

-All scripts have been written from scratch and support a build-chain on a modern, up-to-date OS (Ubuntu 22.04.1 LTS and Linux Mint 21).
+- All scripts have been written from scratch and support a build-chain on a modern, up-to-date OS (Ubuntu 22.04.1 LTS and Linux Mint 21).

-If you do not want to mess up your main production machine, use a VM.
+- If you do not want to mess up your main production machine, use a VM.

-This repository includes the build receipes in the corresponding folders.
+- This repository includes the build receipes in the corresponding folders.

-The build scripts have been tested on Ubuntu 22.04.1 LTS and Linux Mint 21.
+- The build scripts have been tested on Ubuntu 22.04.1 LTS and Linux Mint 21.

-The sdk for Windows was **not** tested for all versions/revisions, but only for some of them, but it *should* work.
+- The sdk for Windows was **not** tested for all versions/revisions, but only for some of them, but it *should* work.

 Notice for Android 13
 ---------------------